 The RS 195 are the heaviest headphones in the RS series.
 They also use the same padding as that of the RS 165 and 175 which s not as soft as that of the RS 185.
 However, they're still comfortable headphones with spacious ear cups that should fit comfortably around most listeners ears.
 Unfortunately, they have the same issue of poor pressure distribution which causes a bit of soreness between your ear lobes and your jaw.
 It's not painfully uncomfortable, but it's not ideal either.

-The RS 195 have an efficient controls scheme, but it's slightly limited.
-Like the rest of the RS series, they can not take calls or play/pause your music.
+The Sennheiser RS 195 have an efficient controls scheme, but it's slightly limited.
+Like the rest of the RS series, they can't take calls or play/pause your music, so if you're looking for these commands from TV headphones, you should consider the Avantree HT5009 Wireless instead.
 However, the buttons provided are responsive and offer functionality for volume control, and toggling between music and speech modes.
-They also have two dials on their stand that control balance and switching "personal hearing" profiles A-G and normal hearing.
+They also have two dials on their stand that control balance and switching "personal hearing" profiles, A-G and normal hearing.

 The RS series are not portable headphones.
-Like the previous models the RS 195 are quite large, they don't fold, and you need the stand for them actually to work.
+Like most TV headphones such as the Insignia Digital Wireless Headphones, they're quite large, they don't fold, and you need the stand for them actually to work.
 You most likely won't be carrying them around on your person.

 The RS 195 look identical to the RS 165 but their build quality feels a bit more premium.
 The ear cups are heavier and feel a bit denser.
 Like the previous models, the headband is decently flexible and reinforced with a thin metal frame.
 Their build quality feels solid enough that they won't get easily damaged by accidental drops but when compared to other headphones in their price range, they do not feel as sturdy, or durable.